Facts to Know About Financial Aid

 Q: What are the applications for financial aid?

-A: The main application for financial aid is the FAFSA, and you can complete it online here or in the FSA myStudentAid mobile app.
+A: The main application for financial aid is the FAFSA, and you can complete it online here.
 Every college and university requires the FAFSA, so you'll need to complete it and list all of your colleges within the FAFSA's school section so that those schools receive your FAFSA data.
 Over 250 colleges, universities, and scholarship agencies also require the CSS Profile, another financial aid application, which you can complete online here.

 Q: Do we really send the FAFSA to colleges before we know if the student has been accepted?